Russia to get new prime minister after government resigns | DW | 15.01.2020

 Umakhanov described the tax official as a man of "great experience, the person who was part of the system."

 Mishustin met with senior Duma lawmakers on Wednesday evening after being tapped for the new role.
-The parliament is due to decide on his candidacy tomorrow.
+The heads of Duma factions are due to consider his candidacy tomorrow.

 'Not everything works out'